LRH: classifying repo market trades using machine learning

 The novelty of rich, large datasets for the traditionally opaque repo market, such as the transaction-level SFTR data aggregated by LRH, provides an opportunity to reassess some of the existing methods that are used to measure the markets and calculate benchmarks.
 Even simple ML methods, such as those presented here, are able to leverage these sources to generate results that improve upon current industry standards.

 The Head/Tails method is able to consistently split a distribution of repo rates into a GC ‘Head’ and a special ‘Tail’ in a manner that is robust to variation in the distribution of rates within the market, as well as the differences between markets and tenors.
-Researchers also present the Jenks and GMM models, that also outperform a simple threshold-based classification, though are less consistent for our single input variable than Head/Tails.
+Researchers also present the Jenks and GMM models, that also outperform a simple threshold-based classification, though are less consistent for the single input variable than Head/Tails.
 These methods both represent a starting point for building more complex and sophisticated models.

 Access the full white paper